Evaluating Useful Surrogate Models for Configuration Tuning Beyond Accuracy: A Fitness Landscape Analysis Perspective: Results and Analysis

 \subsubsection{Results}

-As can be seen in Table~\ref{tab:domination_performance}, for $14$ out of $18$ systems ($78\%$), on average, confirm that the dominating models can enable much better tuning performance than their dominated counterpart in the pair, all of which show statistical significance.
-The results are even more obvious on the percentage of pairs in which the model belongs to the dominating group wins: up to $87.5\%$ for a system.
-All the above demonstrate the validity and reliability of our theory on the relative model usefulness for tuning based on landscape features.
-As such, we confirm that through a pair of randomly chosen global and local features:
+As can be seen in Table~\ref{tab:domination_performance_merged}, there are consistent patterns over all three variants of landscape dominance that verify our theory: over $14$ out of $18$ systems ($78\%$), on average, confirm that the dominating models can enable much better tuning performance than their dominated counterpart in the pair, majority of which show statistical significance.
+The results are even more obvious on the percentage of pairs in which the model belongs to the dominating group wins: up to $87.5\%$ for a system (under ``no aggregation''). \mytag{R1C3} Among the variants of realizing landscape dominance, we also note that the ``no aggregation'' yields a higher percentage of DG win, implying that using a particular combination of the global and local features aligns with our theory best.
+All the above demonstrate the validity and robustness of our theory on the relative model usefulness for tuning based on landscape features.
+In conclusion, we say:

-\begin{tcbitemize}[ raster columns=1, raster rows=1 ] \tcbitem[myhbox={}{Finding \thefindingcount}] \textit{In the majority of the cases ($78\%$), a model-emulated landscape with smaller deviation of the overall structure to the real landscape and less severe local optima can generally reflect a more useful model for tuning.} \end{tcbitemize}
+\begin{tcbitemize}[ raster columns=1, raster rows=1 ] \tcbitem[myhbox={}{Finding \thefindingcount}] \textit{In the majority of the cases ($78\%$), a model-emulated landscape with smaller deviation of the overall structure to the real landscape and less severe local optima can generally reflect a more useful model for tuning.
+Notably, capturing landscape dominance on a particular combination of the global and local features can be the most promising option.} \end{tcbitemize}